bbrownekianda/docs/platform/process.md

 2. To create processes you can:

-   - Use Kianda's pre-defined processes or Apps, see [Using the App Store](#Using the App Store)
+   - Use Kianda's pre-defined processes or Apps, see [Using the App Store](#Using the App Store).

    - Create your own processes from scratch, see [Creating your own processes](#Creating your own processes)